 We hope this resource will be valuable to both interested non-Catholics as well as all those who are already Catholic who might be looking to deepen the practice of their faith.

 To learn about what we believe as Catholics, you will want to start with reading What Do Catholics believe?
-And if you would like to learn more specifically about the seven scaraments, visit the Sacraments section on our parishs' website.
+And if you would like to learn more specifically about the seven sacraments, visit the Sacraments section on our parish's website.

 Our main objective of initiating our virtue program, at Saint Joseph’s Catholic School, is to offer our community, students, teachers, parents, and parishioners an opportunity to open themselves up to know, value, practice, and analyze internally the virtues with regular and consistent practice.
 The main focus is on the practice of specific virtues each month.
 Virtue is a desire to have a firm commitment to do the right thing.
 It allows people to give of themselves without question and to do the right thing for the sake of humanity.
 Students will be provided ongoing opportunities to practice virtue on a daily basis.
 The goal is to educate and encourage each student to ponder on the virtues daily that they are requested to practice internally.
 This serves to encourage the community as a whole to make the virtues part of his or her own lifelong habits, while giving the opportunities to become effective leaders in all aspects of their character formation.
 For this reason, Saint Joseph's considers education in virtue to be a top priority of the educational needs not just of our students, but of all our community.